Your wedding day is an exciting prospect, beyond (probably) anything you have experienced previously.

 Wedding dresses are often quite large.
 They are awkward to store and take up a lot of room, whether hanging in your wardrobe or stowed in a bespoke box.

 Due to the practicalities of storage, wedding gowns will usually be kept in the loft, just in case you ever need it in the future.
 Despite never being able to wear it again because there is no appropriate occasion that calls for it.
-Despite the fact that even if you go on to have a daughter (or already have one), there are no guarantees that she will have the same tastes as you (or that the dress will be classic rather than dated.
+Despite the fact that even if you go on to have a daughter (or already have one), there are no guarantees that she’ll have the same tastes as you (or that the dress will be classic rather than dated.
 And that it will not be moth-eaten).
 Basically, despite the fact it is highly unlikely to ever again see the light of day.
 But at least you know it’s up there right?
 Just.
 In.
 Case.

 The Perfect Dress will mean something a little different to every bride, but without fail what it does mean is years of imaginings becoming a reality.
 And each and every one of those dreams will have one consistent theme: looking your best and drawing gasps of admiration from friends and family.
 To bring this vision into being, it is therefore essential to wear the right dress.
 But does that, by its very definition, equal bankruptcy?